codewithahsanzahoor/ecommerce_mern_oop_api/readme.md

 4. npx tsc --init
 5. initialize the git repo and create a readme.md file and create a gitignore file
 6. add dev dev script in package.json file ["dev":"nodemon server.ts"]
+7. setup eslint [npm init @eslint/config] and setup its rules
+8. setup text formatter prettier extension and setup its rules in .prettierrc.json in root folder